 Our sponsor, officers, directors, Cantor and their affiliates may participate in the formation of, or become an officer or director of, any other blank check company prior to completion of our initial business combination.
-In particular, certain of our executive officers and directors also serve, or will serve, as executive officers or directors of the Prior Cantor SPACs and Cantor SPAC VII, each of which is, or will be, focused on searching for businesses that may provide significant opportunities for attractive investor returns in industries similar to the industries in which our search is focused.
+In particular, certain of our executive officers and directors also serve, or will serve, as executive officers or directors of the Prior Cantor SPACs, each of which is, or will be, focused on searching for businesses that may provide significant opportunities for attractive investor returns in industries similar to the industries in which our search is focused.
 As a result, our sponsor, officers or directors could have conflicts of interest in determining whether to present business combination opportunities to us or to any other blank check company with which they may become involved.

-As described herein, each of our officers and directors presently has, and any of them in the future may have additional, fiduciary, contractual or other obligations or duties to one or more other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entities, including the Prior Cantor SPACs (including Cantor SPAC III only in the event that the transaction with AEve is not consummated).
-Accordingly, if any of our officers or directors becomes aware of a business combination opportunity which is suitable for one or more entities to which he or she has fiduciary, contractual or other obligations or duties, including the Prior Cantor SPACs (including Cantor SPAC III only in the event that the transaction with AEye is not consummated), he or she will honor these obligations and duties to present such business combination opportunity to such entities first.
-In particular, subject to a Prior Cantor SPAC's focus on targets with a specific range of enterprise values, a particular target's cash and other deal requirements, the ongoing discussions and negotiations with other targets by a Prior Cantor SPAC at such time, a potential business combination opportunity will be offered to the Prior Cantor SPACs and us by order of the closing date of each such SPAC's initial public offering and investors are advised that based on the foregoing our directors and officers who are also directors and officers of any of the Prior Cantor SPACs have discretion in determining whether a potential target is directed towards us or any Prior Cantor SPAC, and, as such, potential targets may be directed or introduced to a Prior Cantor SPAC even though such target may be an opportunity for our company.
-Our officers and directors will only present it to us if such entities reject the opportunity and he or she determines to present the opportunity to us (including as described above).
+As described herein, each of our officers and directors presently has, and any of them in the future may have additional, fiduciary, contractual or other obligations or duties to one or more other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entities, including the Prior Cantor SPACs (including Cantor SPAC II only in the event that the transaction with View is not consummated).
+Accordingly, if any of our officers or directors becomes aware of a business combination opportunity which is suitable for one or more entities to which he or she has fiduciary, contractual or other obligations or duties, including the Prior Cantor SPACs (including Cantor SPAC II only in the event that the transaction with View is not consummated), he or she will honor these obligations and duties to present such business combination opportunity to such entities first, and only present it to us if such entities reject the opportunity and he or she determines to present the opportunity to us (including as described above).
 These conflicts may not be resolved in our favor and a potential target business may be presented to another entity prior to its presentation to us.
-In addition, certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC VII, a blank check company that is in the process of completing its initial public offering as of the date of this prospectus and may present additional conflicts of interest in pursuing an acquisition target.